“We are adaptive rather than disordered”

 Therapeutic techniques play a key role in healing.
 Together, we will find what works best for you.
 However, even more important than the techniques is our relationship and how you relate to yourself.
 I prioritize the quality of our connection by using present-moment interventions to ensure we are aligned.
 Every technique we agree to use serves the goal of helping you increase awareness and befriend your own experience.
 Lasting, meaningful change comes through befriending and accepting yourself—only then can the techniques we use truly be effective.

-Trauma Sensative Therapy
+Trauma Sensitive Therapy

 Somatic-Based Techniques